14 Different Types of Owls in California

 They typically hunt small mammals such as mice, voles, and shrews but can also hunt insects and some birds.

-As a result of habitat destruction and human disturbance, the population of Northern Saw-whet Owls has been declining in recent years.
+The population of Northern Saw-whet Owls has been declining in recent years due to habitat destruction and human disturbance.

-Conservation efforts are being made in an effort to protect this species, including creating sanctuaries for the owls to inhabit and breeding programs.
+Conservation efforts are being made to protect this species, including creating sanctuaries for the owls to inhabit and breeding programs.

 With proper protection, the Northern Saw-whet Owl population may be able to recover and continue to thrive in California.